alpuga/login-auth-app/README.md

 ## Configuration

+Make a `.env` file where you will store your secret information like your `MONGO_URI` and your `SECRETORKEY` and any other sensitive information.

 Make sure to add your own `MONGO_URI` from your [mLab](http://mlab.com) database in `.env`.

 ```
 MONGO_URI=mongodb://<dbuser>:<dbpassword>@dsXXXXXX.mlab.com:XXXXX/database
 ```
+Also add your `SECRETORKEY` to your `.env`

 ## Versioning